Swedish slave trade: Background

-Slavery was common in the Viking age period and one of the main reasons for the Viking expansion was the search for slaves in other countries.
+Slavery was common in the Viking age period, and one of the main reasons for the Viking expansion was the search for slaves in other countries.
 One of the reasons Kievan Rus came to be was that Scandinavian settlers established themselves and traded with captured slaves.
-Thralls could have some social mobility in Norse society as Olav Tyggvason for example, went from captured slave to king of Norway.
+During the eighth to tenth centuries, slaves from Eastern Europe and the Baltic Sea were traded to elite households in Byzantium and the Islamic world via the Dnieper and Volga river systems, the Carolingian Empire and Venice.